GigMate/our_repository/NDA_BETA_SETUP_GUIDE.md

 ### Users Not Seeing Consent Screen

 **Check**:
-1. Are any documents marked as "Active"?
+1. Are any documents marked as "Active"
-2. Has the migration been applied?
-Run: `supabase db pull` to verify tables exist
+2. Has the migration been appliedRun: `supabase db pull` to verify tables exist
 3. Check browser console for errors
 4. Verify RLS policies are enabled